-- 7.1 Goal - 7.1.1 The development of a regional SSOC requires the active participation of qualified physician providers.
-Physicians should be clinically qualified in their area of practice and have expertise and competence in the treatment of stroke patients.
-The regional SSOC will be developed under the direction of representatives of NCTTRAC medical staff throughout the region. - 7.2 Committee Charged - 7.2.1 Responsibilities are charged to the NCTTRAC Medical Directors Committee. - 7.3 Objective - 7.3.1 Provide consistent medical oversight to ensure regional guidelines align with national standards.
+- 7.1 Goals - 7.1.1 The development of a regional SSOC requires the active participation of qualified physician providers.
+Physicians should be clinically qualified in their area of practice and have expertise and competence in treating stroke patients.^{1, 14-17} The regional SSOC will be developed under the direction of representatives of NCTTRAC medical staff throughout the region. - 7.2 Committee Charged - 7.2.1 Responsibilities are charged to the NCTTRAC Medical Directors Committee. - 7.3 Objective - 7.3.1 Provide consistent medical oversight to ensure regional guidelines align with national standards.